What is the energy price cap?

-We’ll get in touch with you by email or by letter to let you know any changes in what you will be paying and what your options are in the coming weeks.
-It’s up to you what you choose to do next with your energy.
+We’ll get in touch with you by email or by letter to let you know any changes in what you will be paying and what your options are in advance of any price changes.

-We understand that any increase in the cost of energy is concerning for many, If you are concerned about paying for your energy:
+We understand that any increase in the cost of energy is concerning for many.
+If you'd like to seek independent advice:

 Did you find it helpful?Send feedback